Helping you rebuild your preparation with a structured study plan, realistic SQE-style practice, AI feedback and focused exam-technique support.

 For many retakers, this practical, exam-focused approach is the missing piece.

 Retaking the SQE is hard.
-After an unsuccessful attempt, candidates commonly feel a loss of confidence, frustration, anxiety about the next sitting, and added pressure from training contracts, career timelines, and SRA’s limit of three attempts at each SQE assessment within six years.
+After an unsuccessful attempt, candidates commonly feel a loss of confidence, frustration, anxiety about the next sitting, and pressure tied to training contracts or career timelines.
+The SRA’s rule of three attempts at each SQE assessment within a six-year period can also make each retake feel especially high-stakes.

-We work with retakers every year and understand both the practical and psychological side of preparing again.
+We work with retakers across every sitting and understand both the practical and psychological side of preparing again.
 Our goal is to help you approach the next attempt with more structure, confidence and clarity.

 Yes.
 The SQE is demanding and pass rates are low.
 Many capable candidates don’t pass on their first attempt.